rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 _side_note_start
 **In real life,** _Dhall_ remains a niche approach, k8s configuration predominantly uses _YAML_.
 There could be many considerations at play here.
 E.g. IAC configuration needs to be accessible to all developers in the team _today_.
 People have preferences on want they want to learn.
-Some developer prefer to avoid a layer of indirection, if _YAML_ or _JS_ is used in deployment this is what they want to write.
+Some developer prefer to avoid a layer of indirection, if _YAML_ or _JS_ is used this is what they want to write.
 There are many angles on this and I am not going to even try to explore them.
 However, looking at just cognitive loads suggests giving _Dhall_ a consideration.
 This post main focus is the cognitive load and this example is here to demonstrate that there is more at play.